mknawalaniec/doorman/readme.md

   - Incoming webhooks
   - Interactive components (use the api gateway endpoint that you noted before, ignore `Load URL`)
   - Permissions: Install the app in your workspace, and note the token.
 You'll need `chat:write:bot`, `channels:read` and `incoming-webhook`.

+- Now that the app is setup, set following env vars in your environment using the terminal:
+  - SLACK_CHANNEL_ID="slack-channel-id"
+  - SLACK_TRAINING_CHANNEL_ID="slack-channel-id"
+  - SLACK_API_TOKEN=your-slack-token
 - Deploy the app again with the new environment variables

 For polly to work, you need to connect a speaker to the deeplens, add records of type "joke", "fact", and "quote" to the dynamodb info table.
 The type of item selected depends on the emotion detected on the person's face.